London Bullion Market Association: Trade Reporting

 It is anticipated that the true size of the global over-the-counter market in gold, silver, platinum and palladium will be known in 2018.
 Not only will the actual volume be known for the first time, but the data collected will help form LBMA's dialogue with regulators on matters such as Net Stable Funding Ratio and other measures under Basel III.

 LBMA-i is the vehicle by which trade reporting will be collated.
 It has been set up by Simplitium (formerly known as Boat Services Ltd) on behalf of LBMA.
 This was in response to the recommendations of the Fair and Effective Markets Review – which was led by the Bank of England and co-chaired by the Financial Conduct Authority and HM Treasury – for greater clarity in financial markets.

 It is mandatory for all LBMA members to participate in LBMA-i by reporting their transactions, and there are sanctions for those that do not comply.

 The primary responsibility for trade reporting remains with Simplitium to make sure that the scope remains relevant, that all legal and regulatory requirements are met, and that information published does not impinge any confidentiality requirements.

-Precious Metals Prices Limited (PMPL)
+Precious Metals Prices Limited

 LBMA's wholly owned subsidiary, Precious Metals Prices Limited, owns the Intellectual Property Rights for the daily spot benchmark prices for gold, silver, platinum and palladium.
 The administration and calculation of the prices are managed by independent third parties across electronic auction platforms.
 LBMA Gold, Silver, Platinum and Palladium Prices are the only globally recognized benchmarks for precious metals.